edpichler/snippets.pichler.network/content/_index.md

 Besides work, I like sports (surfing, snowboarding and swimming), books, movies, photography, nature, travel and, foremost, staying with family and friends.

 ## What I have been using
-I will not list hundreds of acronymns just because I have used but I want to mention some I have liked to work with:
+I will not list a lot acronymns here just because I have used but I want to mention some I have liked to work with:
  * [Kotlin](https://kotlinlang.org) is currently my language of choice.
 It's *Java on steroids*. *(I also like other languages)*
  * [Spring Framework](https://spring.io/)
  * [Docker](https://www.docker.com/community/open-source), [Swarm](https://github.com/docker/swarmkit) and [Kubernetes](https://kubernetes.io).
 Containerization is the new virtualization and I got hooked even before it was cool.